 Watch How I Meal Prep for the Week

 Instead of me telling you how I meal prep, I thought it would be better to show you how I meal prep.
-So here’s a little video that walks you through my process step-by-step and the 9 ingredients I meal prepped this week.
+Here’s a video below that walks you through my process step-by-step and the 9 ingredients I meal prepped this week.

 You can also subscribe to my YouTube Channel for weekly cooking videos!